AbhijitKhatua/cerebrum/content/Javascript/Booleans & Numbers/toFixed() method.md

 In this case, we're limiting the number of decimal places to two.
 So, `3.14159` becomes `3.14`.
 It's important to note that `.toFixed()` returns a string, not a number.
 This is because the method is primarily intended for formatting numbers for display, not for further calculations.

-The `.toFixed()` method rounds the number to the nearest value that can be represented with the specified number of decimal places.
+The `.toFixed()` method ==rounds the number== to the nearest value that can be represented with the specified number of decimal places.
 This rounding behavior is important to understand:

 ```js
 console.log((3.14159).toFixed(3));  // Output: "3.142"